pim97/scrappey.js/readme.md

 **Use `browser` mode for:**
 - Sites with JavaScript-rendered content
 - Browser actions (click, type, scroll)
-- Captcha solving

 ## Drop-in Replacement for Axios/Fetch

 **New in v2.0.0**: Use Scrappey as a drop-in replacement for axios or fetch.
-Change your import and all requests automatically route through Scrappey, with rendering, captcha solving, and proxy support.
+Change your import and all requests automatically route through Scrappey, with rendering, and proxy support.

 ### Axios Drop-in